SuniCoder9567/crypt0nit3_stp1_sun1k3t/niteCTF.md

 #                 congrats.
 `13.34508015959565, 74.79629600750295`
 ```
-`13.34508015959565, 74.79629600750295` - these coordinated led us to the infamously famous `FREAKY BACKSHOTS CLIFF`.
+`13.34508015959565, 74.79629600750295` - these coordinates led us to the infamously famous `FREAKY BACKSHOTS CLIFF`.
 The reviews had images with a QR code which led us to a voice message.

 We drew out the spectrogram of the audio to get the first part of the flag.
 `nite{4_wannabe_`